albertkjoller/uq-gnn/README.md

 ### Evaluating models

-Evaluate different experiments (across e.g. model seed, type of model, ID or OOD data), where the general running command is:
+It is possible to evaluate models across e.g. `seed` to see variance, type of models to compare them, and also different data like ID or OOD.
+The general running command is:

 ```
 python run.py --mode evaluation --data_dir content/data --batch_size 128 --save_path models --seed 0
 ```

-And for each add on (e.g. data type), the following has to be appended to the running command above, considering the 1D toy example:
+Considering the 1D toy example, you can evaluatte an experiment by appending the following to the command above.

 ```
---model TOY1D --experiment_name 1D_model_1 --dataset TOY1D --id_ood ID
+--experiment_name 1D_model_1 --model TOY1D --dataset TOY1D --id_ood ID
 ```
+And in order to add another experiment or dataset in the evaluation, simply replicate the line above and adjust the necessary parameters.
+Below is an example of appending the same model but trained on a different seed,

 As an example, to add another TOY1D model which has trained on a different seed, add the following:

 ```
 --model TOY1D --experiment_name 1D_model_2 --dataset TOY1D --id_ood ID
 ```
 *Note: experiment_name has changed*

-The plots will be saved in the `results`-folder with the name `eval_...`